-- A Note: IRA custodians/trustees are not required to calculate RMDs for beneficiaries. - B For tax years 2019 and earlier, required minimum distributions had to begin the year the IRA owner attained age 701⁄2. - C References to a traditional IRA generally include SEP and SIMPLE IRAs.
+- A Note: IRA custodians/trustees are not required to calculate RMDs for beneficiaries. - B For tax years 2019 and earlier, the required beginning date (RBD) was April 1 following the year the IRA owner attained age 701⁄2, and for tax years 2020, 2021 and 2022, RMDs had to begin at age 72. - C References to a traditional IRA generally include SEP and SIMPLE IRAS.
 SEP stands for "Simplified Employee Pension."
-SIMPLE stands for "Savings Incentive Match Plan for Employees of Small Employers." - D Single life expectancy divisors are revised for RMD calculations for years beginning January 1, 2022.
+SIMPLE stands for "Savings Incentive Match Plan for Employees of Small Employers." - D Single life expectancy divisors were revised for RMD calculations for years beginning January 1, 2022, and for tax years 2020, 2021 and 2022, RMDs had to begin at age 72.

 This brochure is intended to provide general information on federal tax laws governing IRA beneficiary options.
 The brochure does not address successor beneficiary options (i.e., the rules relating to the beneficiary of a beneficiary).
 It is not intended to provide recommendations, legal advice, or to be a detailed explanation of the rules or how such rules may apply to your individual circumstances.
-In addition, many answers in this brochure are intended to provide a general explanation regarding the impact to inherited IRAs resulting from the Setting Every Community Up for Retirement Enhancement Act of 2019 (i.e., the SECURE Act).
-These explanations are subject to further modification or clarification based on future rulemaking, guidance, and interpretation from the IRS.
+In addition, many answers in this brochure are intended to provide a general explanation regarding the impact to inherited IRAs resulting from the Setting Every Community Up for Retirement Enhancement Act of 2019 (i.e., the SECURE Act) and SECURE 2.0 Act of 2022.
+These explanations are subject to further modification or clarification based on future rulemaking, quidance, and interpretation from the IRS.
 For specific information, you are encouraged to consult your tax or legal professional.
-IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), and the IRS's web site, www.irs.gov, may also provide helpful information.
+You should also reference the beneficiary agreement and disclosure statement and/or amendments provided by the custodian/ trustee.
+IRS Publication 590-B. Distributions from Individual Retirement Arrangements (IRAs), and the IRS's website, www.irs.gov, may also provide helpful information.